 Wrapping Up Gifts For Kayakers and Canoeists (Pun Intended)

 Hopefully, this gift list has given you some inspiration for what to get the kayaker in your life.
-As you can see, there are plenty of great gift ideas out there – it’s just a matter of finding the right one for your budget and the occasion.
+As you can see, there are plenty of great gift ideas for kayak lovers out there – it’s just a matter of finding the right one for your budget and the occasion.